 When you consume foods high in salt, the food passes through your digestive system and into your intestines, where most of your nutrients are absorbed and released into your blood.
 Excessive levels of sodium in your bloodstream can have very harmful health effects.
 It can cause many serious conditions like hypertension, or high blood pressure1.
 Hypertension is known as a silent killer because most people can live for years without experiencing any symptoms.
 However, if left untreated, hypertension can increase your risk of cardiovascular events like heart attack or stroke.
 More recently, salt intake has been linked to inflammatory conditions like Multiple Sclerosis (MS) and autoimmune disorders, and now the list even extends to our gut health2.

 Health specialists around the world may have known sodium can upset cardiovascular health, but more recently scientists have identified a distinct relationship between sodium intake and the livelihood of salt-sensitive microbes3.
 Some studies suggested that when we ingest high levels of sodium, it can damage beneficial bacteria like Lactobacillus murinus in our microbiome and change their microbial activity4.
-Now, through Viome’s new Salt Stress Pathway assessment, we can measure and identify the activity of microbial pathways that signal excessive salt in the gut environment and see if it’s impacting the health of your gut.
+Now, through Viome’s new Salt Stress Pathway assessment, we can measure and identify the activity of microbial pathways that signal excessive salt in the gut environment and see if the salt is affecting your digestion and how it’s impacting the health of your gut.

 The Gut Balancing Act